Fokoue22/Deploy-Jenkins-on-Ubuntu-EC2-Instance/README.md

 # JENKINS-AWS
-This repository will contain all jenkins project on AWS

-## Deploy Jenkin in ubuntu ec2 instance
+This project demonstrates how to deploy Jenkins on an Ubuntu EC2 instance in AWS and configure it to automate a CI/CD pipeline integrating GitHub, Maven, and Apache Web Server.

+The pipeline fetches source code from GitHub, builds the application using Maven, and deploys it automatically to an Apache web server accessible over the Internet.
+This setup simulates a real-world DevOps pipeline for continuous integration and delivery using Jenkins.

+## ⚙️ Architecture Summary

+- GitHub → Hosts the source code repository
+- Jenkins (Ubuntu EC2) → Automates build, test, and deployment stages
+- Maven → Builds and packages the Java application
+- Apache Web Server → Hosts the deployed web application
+- Internet Access → Allows developers and users to access Jenkins and the web app

+## 🧩 Tools & Technologies

+- AWS EC2 (Ubuntu 22.04)
+- Jenkins
+- GitHub
+- Maven
+- Apache HTTP Server
+- Java (JDK 11+)
+- Firewall Configuration / Security Groups

+## 🪜 Implementation Steps Summary
-We first need to create and ec2 instance on AWS.
-The EC2 instance must be launche in a `PUBLIC subnet` and should be attache to a SG with inbound role `TCP on port 8080 to your IP address` and `SSH on port 22 to 0.0.0.0/0`.
+### 1. Launch EC2 Instance on AWS The EC2 instance must be launche in a `PUBLIC subnet` and should be attache to a SG with inbound role `TCP on port 8080 to your IP address` and `SSH on port 22 to 0.0.0.0/0`.
 Then we install jenkins by using the following steps below or by going to the official documentation Read [this page](https://www.jenkins.io/doc/book/installing/linux/#debianubuntu) for more information about the syntax to use.

-## `NB` In case we are working with Linux-ec2-instance we change the package manager of ubuntu `apt` to linux `yum`.
+### 2. Deploy Jenkin in ubuntu ec2 instance. `NB` In case we are working with Linux-ec2-instance we change the package manager of ubuntu `apt` to linux `yum`.

-## Environment variable
-### `In steps 1` `INSTALL JAVA SDK`
+#### `In steps 1` `INSTALL JAVA SDK`
 1. We first need to update the OS
 ```
 sudo apt update